 I study how species evolve in response to physical changes in the landscape over time.
-To do this I integrate population genetics and genomics with paleoclimatology, sea-level change, and earth surface and coastal processes to study these processes in a statistically explicit framework.
+To do this I integrate population genetics and genomics with paleoclimatology, sea-level change, and earth surface and coastal processes to study these effects in a statistically explicit framework.

-Geological control underlying desert tortoise speciation
+Geologic control on desert tortoise speciation

-Genes underlying niche adaptation in desert tortoises
+Paleomonsoon and niche divergence in desert tortoises

 Population genetics, origin(s) of life, and the rise of complexity